-- At an individual level all school staff work to address issues between pupils before they escalate into incidents, particularly if an imbalance of power exists. - All pupils have an open door key worker to talk though any concerns or issues, and positives, of how they have behaved and dealt with issues from each and every day. - All pupils have a THRIVE plan which supports optimal social and emotional development on a targeted individual basis. - Curriculum delivery of Personal, social and health education and within this programme, across all year groups, there is work undertaken on relationships and building positive relationships with others. - A good range of supported activities arranged at break times because of the awareness of the impact of bullying which can occur at unstructured times during the school day.
-Activities include sport, card and board games, crosswords, discussions and reading. - Robust reporting and action procedures when an incident of bullying occurs which includes timely information sharing across the whole staff team and keyworker/tutorial support for the victim and perpetrator. - Restorative meetings are carefully planned and conducted where bullying between peers occurs.
-These meetings are underpinned by a foundation of trust and compassion and the pupils' keyworker/s ensure that both parties are listened to and are part of the process of drawing up an action plan to move forward and work together. - Robust monitoring and analysis of all incidents of bullying using SchoolPod information management system. - Pupils have access to the 'pupil voice' box in which they can leave anonymous messages relating to issues and concerns. - E Safety programme delivered and revisited regularly in ICT lessons and in light of any new incident or information relating to cyber bullying.
-E Safety information clearly displayed around the school. - Evaluation and updating of the school's approach to take account of developments in technology (CEOP trained safety lead) and ensuring that every pupil has signed the acceptable use policy and are encouraged to be involved in the E Safety policy reviews. - The consequences of bullying should reflect the seriousness of the incident so that all can see that bullying is unacceptable. - Open discussion of differences between people that could motivate bullying and ensure that any prejudice based language is known by all to be unacceptable. - Use of specific organisations or resources for help with particular problems, for example 'Checkpoint'.
+- At an individual level all school staff work to address issues between pupils before they escalate into incidents, particularly if an imbalance of power exists. - All pupils have an open door key worker to talk though any concerns or issues, and positives, of how they have behaved and dealt with issues from each and every day.

-- Provision of staff training.
+- All pupils have a THRIVE plan which supports optimal social and emotional development on a targeted individual basis. - Curriculum delivery of PSHE and RSE across all year groups, where work is undertaken on relationships, building positive and respectful relationships with others and recognising appropriate intimate relationships - A good range of supported activities arranged at break times because of the awareness of the impact of bullying which can occur at unstructured times during the school day. - Robust reporting and action procedures when an incident of bullying occurs which includes timely information sharing across the whole staff team and keyworker/tutorial support for the victim and perpetrator. - Restorative meetings are carefully planned and conducted where bullying between peers occurs.
+These meetings are underpinned by a foundation of trust and compassion and the pupils' keyworker/s ensure that both parties are listened to and are part of the process of drawing up an action plan to move forward and work together. - Robust monitoring and analysis of all incidents of bullying using SchoolPod information management system. - Pupils have access to a particular email address, worried@ontrackeducation.com where they can leave messages relating to issues and concerns. - The E Safety programme is delivered and revisited regularly in ICT lessons and in light of any new incident or information relating to cyber bullying.
+E Safety information is clearly displayed around the school. - The basic safety rules are attached to each Chrome Book, for use in any curriculum area - Evaluation and updating of the school's approach to take account of developments in technology (CEOP trained safety lead) and ensuring that every pupil has signed the acceptable use policy and are encouraged to be involved in the E Safety policy reviews. - The consequences of bullying should reflect the seriousness of the incident so that all can see that bullying is unacceptable. - Open discussion of differences between people that could motivate bullying and ensure that any prejudice based language is known by all to be unacceptable. - Use of specific organisations or resources for help with particular problems. - Provision of staff training.
 All staff are encouraged to access the range of training related to the understanding of bullying available on the National College online platform.
 Other more specific training programmes is sought as required, depending on the specific needs, and trends, within the school. - Working alongside other professionals where bullying is particularly serious or persistent or where a criminal offence may have occurred. - Making it easy for pupils to report bullying so they know they will be listened to and action will be taken - Creation of an inclusive environment, where pupils can openly discuss the cause of their bullying without fear of further bullying or discrimination. - Involvement of parents to ensure they feel confident that the school will take complaints relating to bullying seriously and resolve the issue in a way that protects all involved.
 It is to be hoped that they will reinforce the value of mutual respect at home.